Shopify/dashing/templates/project/widgets/graph/README.md

   `data-colors="#ccc:#ddd:#eee"`)
 * `data-stroke-colors`: A ":" separated list of colors to use for strokes.
 * `data-legend`: If "true", then a legend will be added to your graph.
+* `data-summary-method` determines how the value shown in the graph is computed.
+If `data-displayed-value` is set, this is ignored.
+Otherwise this should be one of:
+  * "last" - Default - If there is only one series, show the most recent value from that series.
+  * "sum" - Sum of all values across all series.
+  * "sumLast" - Sum of last values across all series.
+  * "highest" - For stacked graphs, the highest single data point based on the sum of all series.
+    For unstacked graphs, the highest single data point of any series.

 Passing Data
 ------------